gtim/svelte-chess/README.md

 ### Move

 A `Move` describes a chess move.
-It is identical to the chess.js Move type.
 Properties:
   - `color`: `w` for White move or `b` for Black move.
   - `from` and `to`: Origin and destination squares, e.g. `g1` and `f3`.
   - `piece`: Piece symbol, one of `pnbrqk` (pawn, knight, bishop, rook, queen, king).